Miyuki62/QR-code-generator/README.md

 You can view and use the project by visiting the [GitHub Page](https://miyuki62.github.io/QR-code-generator/).

-Please note, you need to refresh the page to generate a new QR code.
+Please note, you need to refresh the page to generate a new QR code or click on the logo.

 ### Installation